c-focus/1week-movie-projects/imdb_scraper/README.md

 Then open your browser to the displayed URL (usually http://localhost:8501) and start searching for movies!

+**Test Mode:**
+Toggle test mode in the sidebar to use fake movie data for development and testing.

 ## Extracted Movie Information

 - Title and release year